Updated on April 7, 2014

 8.1 During the Qualifying and Semi-Final Rounds of the contest, an automated process will be used to check the validity of each design submitted electronically to the contest website.
 An entry will be judged as valid if:

-(1) The file is a “bridge design file” created by WPBD 2014, the most recent edition of the West Point Bridge Designer;
+(1) The file is a “bridge design file” created by the 2014 edition of the Bridge Designer;